Prevent costly network outages & security breaches with PKI

 Posted by Mike Hathaway on Sep 17, 2020 10:05:29 AM

-Readily available and reliable mobile internet seems second nature to us now, but it’s taken a while to get to this point.
-In this blog, we discuss how public key infrastructure (PKI) can help prevent costly network outages and security breaches.
+Readily available and reliable mobile internet seems second nature to us, but it’s taken a while to reach this point.
+This blog discusses how public key infrastructure (PKI) can help prevent costly network outages and security breaches.

 The future is 5G

 Although 3G has existed since 2001, mobile internet didn’t really take off until the introduction of the iPhone and the ‘app economy’ in 2007.
-It took a few more years for 4G networks to be rolled out, starting in Stockholm in 2009 and reaching the UK in 2012.
+It took a few more years to roll out 4G networks, starting in Stockholm in 2009 and reaching the UK in 2012.

 How PKI can prevent costly network outage and security breaches

-Fast forward to now and 5G is being deployed with infrastructure upgrades and compatible handsets announced last year.
-It’s set to be as much as a thousand times faster than 4G and the increased bandwidth will enable faster HD and UHD streaming, virtual reality, smart cities and eventually self-driving cars.
-It truly is a transformational time.
+Fast forward to now, and 5G is being deployed with infrastructure upgrades and compatible handsets announced last year.
+It’s set to be as much as a thousand times faster than 4G and the increased bandwidth will enable:

 This new age of 5G will require additional hardware to support these increased speeds and provide greater signal coverage.
-This will be made possible by the construction of thousands of new towers and micro cells.
-And with this distributed network growing, so too does the threat to data security.
+This will be made possible by constructing thousands of new towers and micro cells.
+With this distributed network growing, so too does the threat to data security.

 Securing the network

 The distributed networks that provide coverage and mobile internet are widespread.
-Many of these macro, micro and small cells are installed in public spaces to provide greater coverage for 4G as well as 5G – on high streets, on top of offices or as part of bus stops and streetlights.
+Many of these macro, micro and small cells are installed in public spaces to provide greater coverage for 4G and 5G.
+This includes on high streets, on top of offices or as part of bus stops and streetlights.

 These cells connect to security gateways and telecoms infrastructure, which makes these very public towers an infiltration target.